Julius P. Heil

-Julius Peter Heil (July 24, 1876 – November 30, 1949) was an American politician and the 30th governor of Wisconsin from 1939 to 1943.
+Julius Peter Heil (July 24, 1876 – November 30, 1949) was a German American immigrant, businessman, and Republican politician from Milwaukee, Wisconsin.
+He was the 30th governor of Wisconsin, serving from 1939 to 1943.
+Before his political career, he founded the Heil Company in Milwaukee.

 Early life

 Heil, a Jewish immigrant to the United States, was born in Düssmund an der Mosel, Germany.
 As a child, he lived with his family on a farm in New Berlin, Wisconsin, and attended school until he was twelve.

 Career

 Heil became qualified as an expert welder and traveled extensively in South America, installing welded steel track for streetcars.
 In 1901, he founded the Heil Company in Milwaukee, which fabricated steel tank cars.
 In 1933, he was appointed by President Franklin Roosevelt to head the state advisory board for the National Recovery Administration.

 Winning the Republican gubernatorial nomination in 1938, Heil went on to defeat his Progressive opponent-incumbent Philip F. La Follette.
 As governor, he created the Department of Motor Vehicles out of five existing agencies and consolidated welfare and institutional programs under a single Department of Public Welfare.
 A controversial innovation was his creation of a Division of Departmental Research, designed to achieve greater efficiency in state administration.
 The United States entered World War II during Heil's second term, and a State Guard was created to replace the National Guard, which had been called to active duty.
-Often known as "Julius the Just," as governor, the New York Times reported that Heil was known for clowning and silly antics.
+Often known as "Julius the Just," as governor, The New York Times reported that Heil was known for clowning and silly antics.
 He was re-elected in 1940, but lost to Progressive Orland Steen Loomis in 1942, according to the New York Times, because of his unpopular labor record.

 After losing a third term as governor, Heil became president and later chairman of the board of the Heil Company.
 He toured the country to promote Wisconsin's dairy products.